Everything Is Crab Beginner Guide: Your First Run, Step by Step

 Below is the long version with the why behind each step.

-Pick Social Affinity for Your First Three Runs
+Pick Imposing or Gregarious for Your First Three Runs

 Your First Five Minutes: Eat the Easy Targets